adiifier/Street-Niti/README.md

 ✅ **Vendor Registration & Management** – Vendors can apply for vending spots and track approvals.
 ✅ **Admin Panel** – Role-based access for admins to review and approve/reject applications.
 ✅ **Authentication System** – Secure login with **JWT authentication**.
-✅ **Local Data Storage** – Vendor details are managed securely on the client side.
 ✅ **User-Friendly UI** – Built with **React.js** for a smooth and responsive experience.

 ---